mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 i.e. Resize image whenever it is uploaded in s3 bucket.
 It will resize it and will store it at some other place in s3 bucket

+#### A trigger integrates your Lambda function with other AWS services, enabling you to run your Lambda function in response to certain API calls that occur in your AWS account.

 #### Here are some key features of AWS Lambda:

 1. Serverless: No need to provision or manage servers